syncfusion-content/xamarin-docs/Xamarin/SfChart/working-with-data.md

 ## Chart data point

-One way is creating a collection of [ChartDataPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartDataPoint.html#) objects, and assigning this collection to the `ItemsSource` property.
+One way is by creating a collection of [ChartDataPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartDataPoint.html#) objects, and assigning this collection to the `ItemsSource` property.
 Here, each `ChartDataPoint` object represents a data point in a chart series.

 N> `ChartDataPoint` class has few overloaded constructors depending on the number of y-values required to plot a data point for a particular series type.
-For example, you can use a constructor with two parameters to instantiate a data point for `XYDataSeries` such as Line, Spline, and Pie, etc.
+For example, you can use a constructor with two parameters to instantiate a data point for `XYDataSeries` such as line, spline, pie, etc.

-Following code snippet illustrates this,
+The following code snippet illustrates this,

 {% highlight c# %}